cockroachdb/docs/v21.1/interleave-in-parent.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_danger}}
-Interleaved tables will be deprecated in a future release.
+Interleaved tables will be deprecated in a future release, as their performance benefits are limited to a small number of use cases that no longer justify the cost in engineering resources for maintenance.

 We recommend that you [convert any existing interleaved tables to non-interleaved tables](#convert-interleaved-tables-to-non-interleaved-tables) and replace any existing interleaved secondary indexes with non-interleaved indexes.
 We do not recommend interleaving tables in new clusters.
 {{site.data.alerts.end}}

 ## How interleaved tables work